 Behavioral segmentation

-Behavioral segmentation is a customer segmentation model that groups users based on their behaviors, interactions, and usage patterns.
+Behavioral segmentation is a customer segmentation model input that groups users based on their behaviors, interactions, and usage patterns.

 A screenshot of the behavorial segmentation in userpilot, one of the customer segmentation model